A tale of two

 The three primary power hitters of the old Milwaukee Braves (Aaron, Adcock, Mathews) were hurt by County Stadium.
 All three of them are even more powerful than you think they are.
 I don't know the scientific explanation for it because the dimensions of the park were symmetrical and typical, and there was nothing very unusual about Milwaukee weather conditions, but the ball was just dead there, and that park really slowed down the home run hitters.

 Henry Aaron's career home/road breakdown doesn't reflect it, because he was able to balance off the Milwaukee years with some great home park advantages in Atlanta, but Aaron was affected substantially by having played in County Stadium.
 You know that Aaron never hit 50 homers in a season, thereby denying him a special place in the baseball pantheon, but he had three separate years in Milwaukee when he hit at least 25 on the road.
 A road total like that normally guarantees 50 for the year, but Aaron finished with 44-45-44 those years.
-In his twelve years in Milwaukee he hit 185 homers in County Stadium and 213 on the road, but after the Braves left Wisconsin, Aaron hit 194 at home and 153 on the road, so his lifetime totals just about balanced out.
+In his twelve years with the Braves in Milwaukee he hit 185 homers in County Stadium and 213 on the road (his ratio was 10:12 when he played for the Brewers, for a composite of 195-225 at Milwaukee County Stadium), but after the Braves left Wisconsin, Aaron hit 190 at home for them and 145 on the road, so his lifetime totals just about balanced out (385-370).

 Ed Mathews wasn't so lucky.
 He played most of his career with the Milwaukee Braves, and thus finished with 238 at home, 274 on the road.
 In his biggest year (1953), he hit only 17 at home, but 30 on the road.
 In his second biggest year (1959), it was 20/26.